Archive for 'Brainwashing'

 So when you suspect your son or daughter is being brainwashed by the ex, you’ll get confirmation many times by the vocabulary he or she uses.

-Son says "concerned" about upcoming visitation
+Son says concerned about upcoming visitation

 Charlie is 8 years old, and today I had a weird conversation with him on the phone.
 He asked me when I’m coming to pick him up next.
 I told him I don’t know yet, my flight schedule isn’t out yet.
 But that I will know in 2 weeks.